-To be considered for inclusion in the proxy statement relating to our 2020 annual meeting of stockholders, we must receive stockholder proposals (other than for director nominations) no later than January 9, 2020.
-To be considered for presentation at the 2020 annual meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than February 26, 2020 and no later than March 27, 2020.
-Proposals that are not received in a timely manner will not be voted on at the 2020 annual meeting.
-If a proposal is received on time, the proxy rules of the SEC.
+To be considered for inclusion in the proxy statement relating to our 2022 annual meeting of stockholders, we must receive stockholder proposals (other than for director nominations) no later than January 5, 2022.
+To be considered for presentation at the 2022 annual meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than February 21, 2022 and no later than March 23, 2022.
+Proposals that are not received in a timely manner will not be voted on at the 2022 annual meeting.
+If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 All stockholder proposals should be marked for the attention of Corporate Secretary, Intra-Cellular Therapies, Inc., 430 East 29th Street, New York, New York 10016.

-New York, New York April 30, 2019
+New York, New York April 29, 2021